-No family relationships exist as of the date of this proxy statement or existed during fiscal year 2022 among any of our directors and executive officers.
-The Company participated in one transaction (including employment and compensation associated therewith) since the beginning of fiscal year 2022 in which a director, director nominee, executive officer, or one of their immediate family members had a material interest and the amount involved exceeded \$120,000.
-Specifically, the brother-in-law of Ava Hahn, our Senior Vice President, Chief Legal Officer and Secretary, Eric Samulon, is employed by the Company as a senior manager of engineering in the etch business unit.
-In fiscal year 2022, the aggregate compensation paid to Dr. Samulon, including salary, incentive compensation, the grant date value of long-term incentive awards and the value of any health and other benefits contributed to or paid for by the Company, was less than \$350,000.
+No family relationships exist as of the date of this proxy statement or existed during fiscal year 2023 among any of our directors and executive officers.
+The Company participated in one transaction (including employment and compensation associated therewith) since the beginning of fiscal year 2023 in which a director, director nominee, executive officer, or one of their immediate family members had a material interest and the amount involved exceeded \$120,000.
+Specifically, the brother-in-law of Ava Hahn, our Senior Vice President, Chief Legal Officer and Secretary, Eric Samulon, is employed by the Company as a senior manager of engineering in the Global Products Group.
+In fiscal year 2023, the aggregate compensation paid to Dr. Samulon, including salary, incentive compensation, long-term incentive awards, and the value of any health and other benefits contributed to or paid for by the Company, was less than \$350,000.
 Dr. Samulon's aggregate compensation is similar to the aggregate compensation of other employees holding equivalent positions.

-On February 1, 2022, BlackRock Inc. ("BlackRock") filed an amendment to Schedule 13G reporting the beneficial ownership, together with certain subsidiaries, of 11,100,869 shares of our common stock, or approximately 8.11% of the shares outstanding on September 9, 2022.
-As a result of beneficially owning more than 5% of our common stock, BlackRock may be deemed to have been a related person of the Company during fiscal year 2022.
+On February 3, 2023, BlackRock Inc. ("BlackRock") filed an amendment to Schedule 13G reporting the beneficial ownership, together with certain subsidiaries, of 11,026,970 shares of our common stock, or approximately 8.34% of the shares outstanding on September 8, 2023.
+As a result of beneficially owning more than 5% of our common stock, BlackRock may be deemed to have been a related person of the Company during fiscal year 2023.
 The Company invests in certain BlackRock money market funds.
-The Company received approximately \$150 thousand in interest from these funds during fiscal year 2022.
+The Company received approximately \$16.6 million in interest and/or dividends from these funds during fiscal year 2023.